Unconstrained Facial Action Unit Detection via Latent Feature Domain: Introduction

 Instead of using inaccurate pseudo labels, we consider the approach of transferring AU knowledge from a constrained source domain with accurate AU labels to an unconstrained target domain without AU labels.
 Recently, self-supervised learning~\cite{wiles2018x2face,koepke2018self-supervised,li2019self-supervised} without requiring annotations is exploited to transform a target image to be a new image with the pose and expression of a source image, in which paired input images with the same identity from a video are required during training.
-However, a constrained source image and an unconstrained target image with the same identity are not available.
+However, a constrained source image and an unconstrained target image with the same identity are unavailable.
 If training the model using paired same-identity images from the same domain, it will have limited performance of transforming an unconstrained target image driven by a constrained source image, due to the unresolved domain gap.

-To make the AU detector trained using source AU labels applicable for the target domain, one intuitive way is to follow the prevailing adversarial domain adaptation approaches to learn domain-invariant features~\cite{ganin2016domain,tzeng2017adversarial}.
+To make the AU detector trained using source AU labels applicable for the target domain, we can follow the prevailing adversarial domain adaptation approaches.
+One intuitive way is to learn domain-invariant features~\cite{ganin2016domain,tzeng2017adversarial}.
 Although this can bring the domains closer, it may result in the loss of AU-related information since AUs are often tangled with poses which can cause the domain shift.
 Another possible solution is to translate source-domain images to images with target-domain style~\cite{lee2018diverse,zheng2018t2net}.
 However, only translating the image style fails to reduce other domain shifts caused by pose and occlusion.